ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/shubham0d/Antivirus-Symlink-Exploit](https://github.com/shubham0d/Antivirus-Symlink-Exploit) :  ![starts](https://img.shields.io/github/stars/shubham0d/Antivirus-Symlink-Exploit.svg) ![forks](https://img.shields.io/github/forks/shubham0d/Antivirus-Symlink-Exploit.svg)

 ## CVE-2020-7247
  smtp_mailaddr in smtp_session.c in OpenSMTPD 6.6, as used in OpenBSD 6.6 and other products, allows remote attackers to execute arbitrary commands as root via a crafted SMTP session, as demonstrated by shell metacharacters in a MAIL FROM field.
-This affects the &quot;uncommented&quot; default configuration.
+This affects the "uncommented" default configuration.
 The issue exists because of an incorrect return value upon failure of input validation.